 VAC is monitored by the control panel to protect against excessive engine air-filter restriction.
-Excessive air-filter restriction and associated high VAC levels can result in an over fueling condition in Bi-Fuel mode.
-Depending on Bi-Fuel System model, the panel comes standard with 4 channels of VAC monitoring for each discrete engine air-intake manifold.
+Excessive air-filter restriction and associated high VAC levels can result in an over fueling condition in bi-fuel mode.
+The panel comes standard with 1 to 4 channels of VAC monitoring for each discrete engine air-intake manifold.
 In the event VAC exceeds the programmed limit value, the control panel automatically switches the engine fuel mode to 100% diesel operation.
 The user programs a MINIMUM value for engine VAC.
 VAC is displayed in either psig or kPa units and is monitored using a pressure transducer.